mdxs/test-ttf-on-gae/README.rst

     - Account: ``test``
     - Password: ``********``

-- Boot it up and update / upgrade to latest packages
+- Boot it up and update/upgrade to the latest packages

   .. code-block:: none